pyexcel/pyexcel-io/docs/source/extensions.rst

 Extend pyexcel-io Tutorial
 ================================================================================

-You are welcome extend pyexcel-io to read and write more tabular formats.
-In github repo, you will find two examples in `examples` folder.
+You are welcome toextend pyexcel-io to read and write more tabular formats.
+No. 1 rule, your plugin must have a prefix 'pyexcel_' in its module path.
+For example, `pyexcel-xls` has 'pyexcel_xls' as its module path.
+Otherwise, pyexcel-io will not load your plugin.

+On github, you will find two examples in `examples` folder.
 This section explains its implementations to help you write yours.

 .. note::